EdgeLake/edgelake.github.io/docs/commands/data_management.md

 </pre>

 **Explanation**: Drops a partition in the named database and table.
 * [partition name] is optional.
-If partition name is ommited, the oldest partition of the table is dropped.
+If partition name is omitted, the oldest partition of the table is dropped.
 * keep = [value] is optional.
 If a value is provided, the oldest partitions will be dropped to keep the number of partitions as the value provided.If the table has only one partition, an error value is returned.
 * If table name is asterisk (*), a partition from every table from the specified database is dropped.